 Edible elements in the Walled Garden at Chartwell

 The fruit and vegetable beds sit within the Walled Garden at Chartwell and the whole area is a constant hive of activity.
 From spring, all the way through to winter, there’s always something new growing, or being planted ready for next year.
+Please bear with us this year though as we have had to reduce the variety of our produce to mostly pumpkins and squashes due to reduced staff levels after the corona virus outbreak.

 Spring is a very busy time of the year for the edible areas of the Walled Garden.